-If you are considering requesting an Education Health and Care needs assessment, all the documents and guidance notes can be found in Education Health and Care Plan Documents 2016 Please read the Handbook, attached.
+If you are considering requesting an Education Health and Care needs assessment, all the documents and guidance notes can be found on the web page Education Health and Care Plan Documents.
+Please also read the Handbook.
 Section 5 covers requesting an assessment.

 If you are concerned about your child or young person and think that they may have a special educational need or a disability, first talk to their: